Isfahan province: Language

+During the Pahlavi era, a large group of Kurds from the Gulbaghi tribe were moved from the north of Kurdistan province to the city of Isfahan and the cities of Yazd, Kashan, and Nayin.
+Today, the Gulbaghi tribe are mostly assimilated elements in the population of these cities.

+Population

-At the 2006 National Census, the province's population was 4,499,327 in 1,223,684 households, with a literacy rate of 88.65 percent.
+At the time of the 2006 National Census, the province's population was 4,499,327 in 1,223,684 households, with a literacy rate of 88.65 percent.
 The following census in 2011 counted 4,879,312 people in 1,454,162 households.
-At the most recent census in 2016, the population of the province was 5,120,850 in 1,607,482 households.
+The 2016 census measured the population of the province as 5,120,850 in 1,607,482 households.

+Administrative divisions

+The population history and structural changes of Isfahan province's administrative divisions over three consecutive censuses are shown in the following table.